oracle-livelabs/database/microtx-xa-stock-broker-app/run-xa-app/run-xa-app.md

 4. In the **Service** drop-down list, select **istio-ingressgateway**.
 A list of traces is displayed where each trace represents a request.
 5. Select a trace to view it.

-## Task 10: View Source Code of the Sample Application (Optional)
+## Task 10: View Source Code of the Banking and Trading Application (Optional)

-The source code for the following sample applications is present in the `/home/oracle/OTMM/otmm-22.3.2/samples/xa/java/bankapp` folder.
+Source code for the following microservices is present in the `/home/oracle/OTMM/otmm-22.3.2/samples/xa/java/bankapp` folder.

-- Stock Broker Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/StockBroker
+* Source code for the Stock Broker Service is available at `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/StockBroker`.
-- Branch Banking Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/BranchBanking
+* Source code for the Branch Banking Service is available at `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/BranchBanking`.
-- Core Banking Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/CoreBanking
+* Source code for the Core Banking Service is available at`/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/CoreBanking`.
-- User Banking Service source code: /home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/UserBanking
+* Source code for the User Banking Service is available at `/home/oracle/microtx/otmm-22.3.2/samples/xa/java/bankapp/UserBanking`.

 You can use the VIM editor to view the source code files.
 You can also use the Text Editor application to view the source code files.
 To bring up the Text Editor, click on Activities (top left) -> Show Applications -> Text Editor.
 Inside Text Editor, select Open a File and browse to the source code files in the folders shown above.